 Required: No

 Description: Assigns die pads as supply nodes within a Component.
 IBIS assumes that for I/O pins (pins that have a Model_name that is not POWER, GND or NC), there is a one-to-one correspondence between a Pin, a Die Pad and the Buffer I/O terminal connection point.
 There are no such assumptions for POWER and GND pins.
-A POWER or GND Signal_name may have a different number of Pin nodes, die pad nodes and buffer nodes.
-If the model maker chooses to make separate package and on-die power distribution networks (PDN), then he shall supply a list of nodes (and their associated Signal_name) that can be used to mate the package and on-die PDN models.
+A POWER or GND signal_name may have a different number of Pin nodes, die pad nodes and buffer nodes.
+If the model maker chooses to make separate package and on-die power distribution networks (PDN), then he shall supply a list of nodes (and their associated signal_name) that can be used to mate the package and on-die PDN models.

 Sub-Params: None

-Usage Rules: Arguments under the [Die Supply Pads] keyword consist of two strings per line, where the strings define a die pad node name and a corresponding Signal_name or bus_label, in that order.
+Usage Rules: Arguments under the [Die Supply Pads] keyword consist of two strings per line, where the strings define a die pad node name and a corresponding signal_name or bus_label, in that order.
 Signal_names and bus_labels may appear multiple times, but die pad node names may appear only once each under the [Die Supply Pads] keyword.

-Other Notes: The data in this section consists of a list of die pad node names and their corresponding Signal_names or bus_label that can be used to mate package and on-die PDN networks.
+Other Notes: The data in this section consists of a list of die pad node names and their corresponding signal_names or bus_label that can be used to mate package and on-die PDN networks.

 Example: